History

 Ace AP Gov with a 5-Scorer (Summer Course)

-Are you taking AP U.S. Government and Politics this fall and want to feel confident from day one?
+Are you taking AP U.S. Government and Politics this fall or self studying and want to feel confident from day one?
 This summer course is your head start.

 Led by a 5-scorer on the AP Gov exam, this weekly group meets for interactive, hour-long sessions that break down the most important ideas, documents, and court cases from Units 1–5 of the course.